-Aside from transport, you can also use them at many vending machines and convenience stores!
+Aside from transport, you can also use them at many vending machines and conbini (convenience stores)!
 You can pick one up at most train and subway stations.

 Ready to begin exploring?
 Here is a quick look at the highlights of our perfect day in Tokyo:

-Part 1: East Tokyo: Tsukiji, Ginza & Sushi
+Part 1: Central Tokyo: Tsukiji, Ginza & Sushi

 - Depachika Food Hall

 - Meiji Jingu & Yoyogi Park

 Part 3: Trendy Tokyo: Naka-Meguro & Daikanyama

 - Shibuya Scramble Crossing